ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/doserver.md

 /home/peter
 ```

-We can see the non-root user's home directory.
 Let's make sure we can also see into the ```root``` user's home directory to ensure we have sudo privileges as the non-root user:

 ```text
 $ sudo ls -la /root